 Frequently I am asked to share my experience of the call to the Chaplain ministry.
-In my case, I have served and continue to serve as a U.S. Army Reserve Chaplain, not an active duty Chaplain.
-Yet the call to give one’s life to the work of the Lord in this specialized mission field called the military is, I believe, the same, whether active or reserve.
+In my case, I have served as a U.S. Army Reserve Chaplain (Colonel), not an active duty Chaplain.
+The call to give one’s life to the work of the Lord in this specialized mission field called the military is, I believe, the same, whether active or reserve.
 So I offer a recent letter I wrote to a young man.
-His identity is not shared, but my words to him are, with a prayer that this will be of help to another.
-May Christ Jesus raise up a new generation of godly, cross-clinging, Christ-centered, Bible-loving, and soul-winning Chaplain-shepherds to serve God and Country.
+I do not reveal his identity, but my words to him are, with a prayer that this will be of help to another.
+May Christ Jesus raise a new generation of godly, cross-clinging, Christ-centered, Bible-loving, and soul-winning Chaplain-shepherds to serve God and Country.

 My Dearest Friend in the Gospel Ministry of Jesus:

-Well, now, you have written me about another possible “call within a call” brewing in your heart: “Am I being called to the military chaplaincy?”
-It is always good in inquire into the ways of God but especially necessary to inquire into His ways in one’s own heart!
+Well, now, you have written to me about another possible “call within a call” brewing in your heart: “Am I being called to the military chaplaincy?”
+It is always good to inquire into the ways of God but especially necessary to examine His ways in one’s own heart!
 How well I recall my own thinking through that very question.
 I would say, first of all, that you are, my dear friend, thinking towards a good thing.
-I am truly honored that you have written to me about this for I consider this particular call one of the greatest acts of Christ-like service in all of the ministry.
+Your letter both honors and humbles me.
+I consider the call to the Chaplaincy to be one of the greatest acts of Christ-like service in all of the ministry.
 You have asked me to give some of my thoughts on discerning the call to the chaplaincy ministry and so I shall.

 I. The one who is called to military chaplaincy has a sense of the “heroic.”